 This course completes the senior project from CIS 4721 and culminates in a public presentation of the project.
+1 hour of lecture, 4 hours of lab per week Prerequisite: CIS 4721

 CIS 5020 Advanced Operating Systems (4)

 This course examines the internal workings of modern operating systems.
 Topics include multiprocessing, memory management, file systems, device drivers, distributed operating systems, and real time operating systems.
 The student writes a kernel module or a device driver for an operating system chosen by the instructor.